bswck/check-typing-namedtuple-subclasses-subclasses/README.md

 Check if any potentially found cases can't be refactored with negligible cost.

 ### Decide: feasible?
 Not feasible?
+If feasible, open an issue in CPython/discussion in [discuss.python.org](https://discuss.python.org).

 ## Why do you care?